vijaypm/ragasiyangal/README.md

 When you first launch the app on Linux, you might run into this error.
 Try the suggestions listed here (https://askubuntu.com/questions/308128/failed-to-load-platform-plugin-xcb-while-launching-qt5-app-on-linux-without).
 In particular, try reinstalling libxcb-xinerama0 :
 `
-sudo apt-get install --reinstall libxcb-xinerama0
+sudo apt install --reinstall libxcb-xinerama0 sudo apt install libxcb-cursor-dev
 `
 ## Developer Guide

 The entire source code resides in a single file 'ragasiyangal.py'.
 To setup your development environment, you will need:
 1. Python 3
-2. PyQT5
+2. PyQT6
 3. cryptography from cryptography.io

 From a python3 environment, you can just run